ipfs/kubo/filestore/README.md

 ```
   ipfs filestore add -P hello.txt
 ```
-The file or directory will then be added.
-You can now try to retrieve it from another node such as the ipfs.io gateway.

 Paths stored in the filestore must be absolute.
 You can either provide an absolute path or use one of `-P` (`--physical`) or `-l`